This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • Buckwheat contains resistant fibre, which helps with lowering blood sugar and weight loss

 The list can go on and on.
-The bottom line is buckwheat is very nutritious but it is also tasty!
+The bottom line is buckwheat is very nutritious as well as being tasty!

 Savoury Buckwheat Breakfast Bowl